ManmithaPatya/Manmitha-Patya-Portfolio/README.md

 This portfolio serves as a vehicle to share various goals I have reached and various goals I have set for myself during my time at Carnegie Mellon University.
-The story and goals shared here is specific to my 'Telling Stories with Data' course that I took up in Spring 2022.
+The story and goals shared here are specific to my 'Telling Stories with Data' course that I took up in Spring 2022.
 Here, I had a change to deconstruct and recontruct various visualizations which helped me develop an impoved sense for data visualizations.
 # About Me
 <img src="https://media-exp1.licdn.com/dms/image/C5603AQHM-JgUxJ1ffA/profile-displayphoto-shrink_800_800/0/1628886236172?e=1648684800&v=beta&t=bW0Rm1qjz-RAbXn3VtPfSMRDAFVdH7zBgpM5d9PewbA" width="240">
 ## Hi There!